Easter Island Travel Guide

 Moai, Easter Island © Arian Zwegers

-There is still some uncertainty as to the origins of the first people on Easter Island, and the 12 centuries between their arrival in the year 500 and the arrival of the first Europeans in 1722 remains one of the world's great mysteries.
-Included among the archaeological sites on the island is the Rano Raraku Volcano where the Moai were cut from the volcanic rock.
+There is still some uncertainty as to the origins of the first people on Easter Island, and the 12 centuries between their arrival in the year 500 and the arrival of the first Europeans in 1722 remain one of the world's great mysteries.
+Included among the archaeological sites on the island is the Rano Raraku, a volcanic crater where the Moai were cut from the volcanic rock.
 In a bizarre scene, over 600 figures are scattered on the slopes of the volcano, some in the early stages of development and still part of the rocky cliffs and others partly buried or stacked in an irregular line.
 For years researchers have puzzled over the method of construction and transportation of these megaliths from the quarries inland to their present day coastal positions.
 It is the mystery of the unknown artisans and the intriguing remainder of their awe-inspiring work that continues to draw researchers and tourists from around the world today.

-Aside from the intriguing statues, there are other interesting features on Easter Island.
-Anakena Beach is a sandy white crescent popular for bodysurfing, and scuba diving and snorkelling is possible near the islets of Motu Nui and Motu Iti.
+Aside from the intriguing statues, there are other interesting features on Easter Island too.
+Anakena Beach is a sandy white crescent popular for bodysurfing, and scuba diving and snorkelling are possible near the islets of Motu Nui and Motu Iti.
 There are also some fascinating and extensive cave systems to be explored near Ana Kakenga.
 Most of the island's 5,000 inhabitants live in the main town Hanga Roa.
 It has accommodation, shops, restaurants and transport as well as a museum on the Rapa Nui people and their history.